-Vietnam public administration has been experiencing a surge in resignation, since the COVID-19 pandemic started, with people preferring taking jobs in the private sector.
+Vietnam public administration has been experiencing a surge in resignation, since the COVID-19 pandemic started, with people preferring to take jobs in the private sector.

 A vast majority of people who resigned, 35,000 of them, were under contract and 4,000 held permanent positions as civil servants.
 Resignations took place in local administration and agencies for 82 percent; 18 percent worked in the central public administration.

 While authorities ambition to add 66,000 teachers by 2026, education leads the trend with more than 16,000 people who left their position.
 They are followed by 12,000 people from healthcare.
 Both sectors have seen their working conditions heavily affected by the COVID-19 pandemic.
 The country is also suffering from a shortage of drugs, medical supplies and equipment.

 With people opting for better pay and conditions in the private sector, especially in large cities and remote areas, the Vietnamese government is therefore working on increasing compensation and the salary index by 21 percent.

 Inflation was 3.8 percent in September 2022 and is forecast to be 4-4.5 percent in the coming months, according to Vietnam’s general statistics office.

 Used as the calculation basis for the payment of public employees, the salary index will increase from 1,490,000 dongs ($61) per month to 1,800,000 dongs ($73).
 It hasn’t been adjusted since July 2019 instead of an annual evaluation.
 Meanwhile, the private sector saw a raise, the third in three years, of the minimum wage by 6 percent last July.
 The average monthly income of all workers nationwide in the first 6 months of 2022 grew by 5.3 percent.